MS/DI students report enriched coursework and appreciate the opportunity to meet virtually and learn from colleagues throughout the US.

 This program of study is specifically designed for students who wish to simultaneously complete a Dietetic Internship and a Master of Science degree in Dietetic Systems Leadership.

-The next MS/DI cohort will start in May of 2023.
-Graduate students will complete online courses for the first year of the program.
-During the second year of the program, students will complete their supervised practice hours onsite in Montana or Wyoming.
-The internship will culminate in a professional presentation at the annual Montana Academy of Nutrition & Dietetics conference.
+MS-DI cohorts start in May, Summer Session I with a 6-week course.
+Graduate students complete 4 semesters of 100% online courses for the first year of the program.
+During the second year of the program, students complete supervised practice hours onsite in Montana or Wyoming.
+The internship culminates in a professional presentation at the annual Montana Academy of Nutrition & Dietetics Food & Nutrition Summit.

-Upon successful completion of the MS/DI track, each student will receive a verification of completion certificate and be eligible to take the Registration Examination for Dietitians in order to receive the Commission on Dietetic Registration’s Registered Dietitian Nutritionist credential.
-In addition, the Master of Science degree in Dietetic Systems Leadership will be conferred upon successful completion of all program requirements.
+Upon successful completion of the MS-DI track, students receive a verification of completion certificate, a Dietetic Systems Leaderhip MS degree, and are eligible to take the Registration Examination for Dietitians in order to receive the Commission on Dietetic Registration’s Registered Dietitian Nutritionist credential.

-Students will enroll in online coursework for the Summer 2023, Fall 2023, Spring 2024 and Summer 2024 semesters.
-The first four semesters of MS/DI will follow the MSU-Bozeman Academic Calendar.
+The first four semesters of MS-DI will follow the MSU-Bozeman Academic Calendar.

-In early August 2024, interns will start the internship portion of the program, which consists of 34 weeks of supervised practice.
+In early August of the second year, interns will start the internship portion of the program consists of 34 weeks of supervised practice.
 The MDI supervised practice does not follow the MSU-Bozeman academic calendar.

 Location

 Graduate students can remain in their home community during the first four semesters of the program.
-Students will be expected to travel to Bozeman in early August 2024 for MDI orientation, professional development and sustainable foods foundation and applied weeks.
+Students will travel to Bozeman in early August of the second year for 5-11 weeks for MDI orientation, professional development, sustainable foods foundation and applied weeks, and other rotations in the Bozeman area.

-For the remainder of the supervised practice hours, students will be assigned to one of seven geographic regions in Montana or Wyoming for the remainder of their supervised practice hours.
+Students will be assigned to one of seven geographic regions in Montana or Wyoming for the remaining two semesters of supervised practice hours.
 Locations include Billings, Butte, Great Falls, Helena, Kalispell, Missoula, Montana and Sheridan, Wyoming.
-Interns can indicate their top two location choices in the MS/MDI application.
+Interns should indicate their top two location choices in the MS-MDI application.

 Coursework

-Students will be enrolled as full-time graduate students and will complete a total of 37 graduate-level credits.
-Students will need to have their own laptop with wireless capacity in order to participate in online coursework.
+MS-DI students are enrolled as full-time graduate students and complete a total of 36 graduate-level credits.
+Students need to have their own laptop with wireless capacity in order to participate in online coursework.
 Students can access Montana State Online for more information on online learning.

 For more details about the internship, see the Non-Degree Graduate DI Page.